-Understand how an Azure reservation discount is applied to SQL Databases
+How a reservation discount is applied to Azure SQL Databases

 After you buy an Azure SQL Database reserved capacity, the reservation discount is automatically applied to SQL Databases that match the attributes and quantity of the reservation.
 A reservation covers the compute costs of your SQL Database.
 You're charged for software, storage, and networking at the normal rates.
 You can cover the licensing costs for SQL Databases with Azure Hybrid Benefit.